Koiwai Farm 小岩井農場

 Take the Tohoku Shinkansen to Morioka and change trains to the JR Tazawako Line to Koiwai Station.
 From Koiwai Station, it is a 10-minute taxi ride.
 You can also take a bus from Morioka Station bound for Koiwai Farm (40 minutes).

 Something's always going on

-From activities for the whole family to trekking, farm tours, food-related events, and workshops, there is always something happening at Koiwai Farm.
-The workshops vary depending on the time of year.
+From activities for the whole family to guided farm tours, a variety of dining options and craft workshops, there's always something going on at Koiwai Farm.
+Events vary depending on the time of year.